 - Other benefits include SMS alert, international or domestic debit card, multi-city cheque book, NRI family card, etc.

-All NRIs, PIOs and OCI can open SBI NRI accounts, including SBI NRE savings accounts.
+All NRIs, PIOs and OCI can open an SBI NRI account, including SBI NRE savings accounts.
 A joint account can be opened with a resident Indian who is a close relative, subject to the following conditions: